 Automatic Payments: You can have your water bill automatically deducted from your checking or savings account.
 Payments are deducted on the 15th of each month.
 Complete the Authorization Form and return it to City Hall with a voided check or deposit slip to begin this service.

 E-billing for Water Bills: Go paperless and receive your water bill through e-mail.
-Sign up at City Hall, 200 W. Grand, or print the form, complete and return to City Hall.
+Sign up at City Hall, 200 W. Grand, or complete and print the form, and return to City Hall.

 Service Set Up: The City of Haysville provides water and wastewater services to residents.
 To sign up for these services, a set up fee of $25 must accompany a signature card, and can be handled at City Hall, 200 West Grand Avenue.